Dr David Abrego

 Paulina comes from Sweden.

-She completed her PhD at the Centre for Marine Studies and was supervised by Ove Hoegh-Guldberg and Ken Anthony and is now a postdoctoral fellow in the Centre.
+She completed her PhD at the Centre for Marine Studies and was supervised by Ove Hoegh-Guldberg and Ken Anthony.

 Dr Ailsa Kerswell